hydrogeologger/hydrogeologger.github.io/_posts/2019-04-23-thingsboard.md

 ---
 layout: post
-title: this is Wenqiang's first trial
+title: thingsboard
 ---

+The reason I have created this thread is because thingsboard stopped to function in April 2019.
+I believe there are several reasons
+1. cassandra is eating a lot of memories. from emails

 ## 190421
 ```